Animal Law Clinic I

 Year Long Class

-As the only animal law clinic in the country, the clinic focuses on matters of national and international importance, in addition to maintaining connections and working in the local community.
+The Animal Law Clinic focuses on matters of national and international importance, in addition to maintaining connections and working in the local community.
 Students in the Animal Law Clinic conduct research, represent clients, work on clinic projects, and with attorneys outside the clinic to develop the field of animal law and encourage consideration of the interests of animals in legal decision making.
-Their work includes, research, transactional work, litigation, and strategic planning.
+Their work includes: research, transactional work, litigation, and strategic planning.
 Where possible students also work with lawyer partners around the country, observe legal proceedings, and conduct field work to better understand the problems facing animals.

 The Animal Law Clinic is a year-long course for which students will earn 6 credits.
 Students participate in a weekly 2 hour class covering substantive issues and lawyering skills, meet weekly with clinic faculty to discuss their work, and spend an average of 10 hours per week on clinic work.